ByzSecAgg: A Byzantine-Resistant Secure Aggregation Scheme for Federated Learning Based on Coded Computing and Vector Commitment: Problem formulation

-\begin{proof} The proof can be found in Subsection \ref{proof_comm}. \end{proof} We propose a novel single-server Byzantine-robust secure aggregation scheme to meet the communication loads in Theorem~1.
-Each user partitions its local update vector of length $L$ into $K$ smaller sub-vectors of length $\frac{L}{K}$ and broadcasts constant-size commitments of them.
+In this paper, we propose \texttt{ByzSecAgg}, a scheme for Byzantine-robust secure aggregation in a single server federated setting to meet the aforementioned conditions.
+In \texttt{ByzSecAgg}, each user partitions its local update vector of length $L$ into $K$ smaller sub-vectors of length $\frac{L}{K}$ and broadcasts constant-size commitments of them.
 Users then use ramp sharing \cite{blakley1984security} to share the sub-vectors with others, which can be verified using the commitments.
 This method allows for a major reduction in communication loads, however, it makes computing the pairwise distances between the local updates and removing the outliers challenging.
-To address this issue, we use techniques inspired by coded computing \cite{lee2017speeding,yu2017polynomial,akbari2021secure}, where each user runs another ramp sharing, where data vectors are embedded in the coefficients differently.
+To address this issue, we use techniques inspired by coded computing, where each user runs another ramp sharing, where data vectors are embedded in the coefficients differently.
 These two sets of shares admit the computation of the pairwise distances in a very efficient way.
 The server then receives the pairwise distances of the shares, which are used to recover the pairwise distances of the local updates.
-These distances are used in the multi-Krum algorithm \cite{blanchard2017machine} to select $m$ users for aggregation.
+These distances are employed in the multi-Krum algorithm \cite{blanchard2017machine} as the outlier detection method, to select $m$ users for aggregation.
 Finally, communication with the server is required so that the server can obtain the aggregation of local updates of the selected users.
 To be able to verify that users follow the sharing protocol correctly and also not change their data in the second round of sharing, we need to be able to verify it against some commitment.
-We suggest using some linear commitment scheme \cite{nazirkhanova2021information} that unlike many excising solution, the size of the commitment remains constant and does not grow with the size of data.
+We suggest using some linear commitment scheme \cite{nazirkhanova2021information} that, unlike many existing solutions, the size of the commitment remains constant and does not grow with the size of data.